-This post is sponsored by Spill Zone by Scott Westerfeld.
+This post on the most kick-ass sci-fi heroines is sponsored by Spill Zone by Scott Westerfeld.

 Three years ago an event destroyed the small city of Poughkeepsie, forever changing reality within its borders.
 Uncanny manifestations and lethal dangers now await anyone who enters the Spill Zone.
 The Spill claimed Addison’s parents and scarred her little sister, Lexa, who hasn’t spoken since.
 Addison provides for her sister by photographing the Zone’s twisted attractions on illicit midnight rides.
 Art collectors pay top dollar for these bizarre images, but getting close enough for the perfect shot can mean death—or worse.